-Businesses and Community Groups
+Business and Community Groups

 Operating an environmentally responsible business or organization is not only good for the environment but when you go green, you can also save money and provide a healthier workplace for employees and your team members.

-Check out our Eco-Solution Tips, locally-focused resources about green roofs, energy management, zero waste solutions and our handy smart community checklist
+Check out our handy Eco-Solution Tips, locally-focused resources about green roofs, energy management, zero waste solutions and our smart community checklist.

-Go Electric! and join a growing number of businesses that are greening their fleet, reducing maintenance and fuel costs, while helping the environment
+Go Electric! and join a growing number of businesses that are greening their fleet, reducing maintenance and fuel costs, while helping the environment.

-And be inspired by visiting our Community Spotlights page.
+Be inspired by visiting our Community Spotlights page.

 ENGAGE YOUR TEAM!